-If there are any problems with providing or obtaining the uniform, there will be a limited stock available for loan.
+If there are any problems with providing or obtaining the uniform, please contact the school office.

-Hats.
 In hot sunny weather, children are encouraged to wear hats for their protection.
-We have a stock of red baseball-type caps for sale at school.

 We strongly advise that jewellery should not be worn to school; only stud earrings or authorised medical chains should be worn.
 We insist that all watches and jewellery such as necklaces or earrings should be removed for physical activities.